BoiseState/CS390/homework/Practice Interview.md

   * **Check Permutation**: Given two strings, write a method to decide if one is a permutation of the other.
 What is the runtime of your solution?

   * Design an algorithm that finds the index of the first 1 from a sorted array of 0’s and 1s.
-Just provide the idea without the code.
-What is the time complexity in big-Oh notation?
+What is the time complexity of your solution in big-Oh notation?

   * Given an unsorted set with n keys.
 Determine if there are two key values that sum up to exactly x.
 What is the complexity of your algorithm?
   * Given a sorted set with n keys.
 Can you design a faster algorithm for the above problem?